rokokos97/ethicRoomShop/README.md

-# `About App`
+## This is my pat-project.
+It's a Ukrainian clothing brand  [Ethic-room](https://www.instagram.com/ethic_room/).  [http://ethic-room.shop](http://ethic-room.shop/) project is in progress.

-### This is my education project [http://ethic-room.shop](http://ethic-room.shop/).
-It is Full-stack project (ReactJs + NodeJs).
+### It is Full-stack project (ReactJs + NodeJs).
 In this application implemented, next parts :
-    * Filtration/Searching/Sorting items list
+     Filtration/Searching/Sorting items list
-    * Registration and authorization of users on Front-End and Back-End
+     Registration and authorization of users on Front-End and Back-End Validation form
-    * Validation form
-    * Creating, editing and deleting items and storage it on server
-    * Secure routing for admin page
+     Creating, editing and deleting items and storage it on server Secure routing for admin page
 # Technologies and frameworks:
 ## NodeJS